Lessons learned at Life Care Center: Lake Washington Institute of Technology students remember pandemic’s first days

 “But we didn’t think one was going to come here, so we weren’t worried at all,” she said.
 “We had seen similar viruses happen, and they never came to the United States.”

 On the weekend of the outbreak, Gelbach was staying at her sister’s apartment so she didn’t have to drive back to Puyallup.
-Her sister called and said she had seen something in the newspaper about a virus outbreak at the Life Care Center.
+Her sister called and said she had seen something in the newspaper about a virus outbreak at Life Care Center.
 Isn’t that where she was?

 “I was shocked, but I took it with a grain of salt because I wasn’t concerned,” Gelbach remembered.
 “We didn’t know for sure, and I hadn’t heard anything.”